Our Programs

 Black Thumb Gardens

-Black Thumb Farm builds and installs gardens with the goal of improving and beautifying the existing school ecosystem.
-Our Garden Educators invite youth to learn to farm and garden in ways that benefit people as well as the natural environment.
+Black Thumb Farm maintains school garden programs at two schools in the San Fernando Valley, Stoney Point High School and Valor Academy High School.
+We invite youth to learn to farm and garden in ways that benefit people as well as the natural environment.
 We teach the histories of traditional farming practices and work the land to continue these closed circle processes.
 Our intention is to empower students to fight for food sovereignty in their communities as well as give them access to a safe, green space where they can explore their own passions and connection to the land amongst their peers.